Governors ratchet up restrictions ahead of Thanksgiving

 People from different households will be barred in Washington from gathering indoors unless they have quarantined.
 There is no enforcement mechanism.
 Inslee said he hopes people obey anyway.

 Chicago Mayor Lori Lightfoot called on residents in the nation’s third-largest city to restrict social gatherings to 10 people starting Monday.
-In instructions that were advisory, not mandatory, she urged residents to stay home except for essential activities, like going to work or grocery shopping.
+In instructions that were advisory, not mandatory, she urged residents to stay home except for essential activities, such as going to work or grocery shopping.

 In Michigan, Democratic Gov. Gretchen Whitmer warned she has the authority to issue a second stay-at-home order to curb the spiking coronavirus if necessary and said it was “incredibly reckless” for President Donald Trump’s science adviser Scott Atlas to urge people to “rise up” against Michigan’s latest restrictions.

-Fourteen men were charged earlier this fall in an alleged plot to kidnap the governor in anger over her COVID-19 restrictions.
+Fourteen men were charged earlier this fall in an alleged plot to kidnap the governor in anger about her COVID-19 restrictions.

 Atlas later tweeted that he “NEVER” would endorse or incite violence.

-Even North Dakota Republican Gov. Doug Burgum, who has resisted a mask mandate for months, put one in place over the weekend, amid a severe outbreak in the state.
+Even North Dakota Republican Gov. Doug Burgum, who has resisted a mask mandate for months, put one in place during the weekend, amid a severe outbreak in the state.

-Still, several other GOP governors were taking incremental steps, or resisting even those — continuing to emphasize “personal responsibility” rather than government edicts.

-Texas Gov. Greg Abbott in recent days has been emphasizing that new treatments and vaccines are expected to become available soon.